 - Having maintained your license, send to ABCMO your COPE-ARBO list of approved and accredited CE courses you attended during the renewal cycle to show you are meeting (1).

 - Send ABCMO any adverse report(s) against you in the current National Practitioners Databank (NPDB).

 - Authorize ABCMO to make any necessary inquiries to confirm the information above.

-- Pay the ABCMO Maintenance of Certification (MOC) program fee every one or two years ($45 or $90) according to your license renewal schedule.
+- Pay the ABCMO Maintenance of Certification (MOC) program fee ($45 or $90 or $135) according to your license renewal schedule.

 You have until your first state license renewal deadline after January 1, 2021 to enroll in the MOC Program.
 Failure to enroll at that time can result in loss of certification.

 Rather than observe the expiration dates on past certifications and require retaking of the NBEO ACMO written examination the board believes this revised MOC program will be a far more effective, convenient and less costly way to maintain your competence and certification as a specialist in Medical Optometry.

 - Until July 1, 2022, ABCMO certified ODs are urged to attend only COPE approved and accredited courses relevant to Medical Optometry that are sufficient to meet their required minimum number of hours for license renewals.
 While other CE courses may be taken they do not count towards meeting the ABCMO requirements for MOC.

 - After July 1, 2022, ABCMO certified ODs are required to attend COPE approved and accredited courses in Medical Optometry selected from COPE-ARBO Categories B (Ocular Disease) and C (Related Systemic Disease) to meet their required CE hours for license renewals and to submit their MOC fees and their COPE attendance records courses to ABCMO.